What does participatory video reporting mean to be forward-looking in research, monitoring, and evaluation?

 In addition, the youth assessors/filmmakers themselves were invited to participate in the presentations and participate in discussions, forming a direct connection between the donor and the population.
 The video is also currently publically available and is being used in presentations to a broader audience.

 How we can help

 We can best serve our clients through our own internal awareness of this offering and how it can offer value to multiple projects.
-By thinking about the approach and project context early and in-step with other data collection and/or project activities, we can design an approach that is realistic and ultimately gives our client a tool they can use.
+By thinking about the approach and project context early and in step with other data collection and/or project activities, we can design a realistic approach that ultimately gives our clients a tool they can use.